PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 These are an *extremely* rich fertilizer for nutrients and minerals!
 They help to improve soil structure, regulate water usage, and support beneficial microorganisms.
 They're so packed with good compounds that you could use them instead of potting soil, and a plant will process as much as it needs at a time so you don't have to worry about overapplying.
 This is a fertilizer you can make yourself, but we'll leave that for another Growing Guide!

+### Perlite/Pumice

+These two soil additives are used very similarly in garden soil; they both work to improve soil structure by counteracting soil compaction to allow air, nutrients, and water to reach *and* drain away from the roots.
+Perlite is lightweight, so it may over time work its way out of the soil; on the other hand, pumice is heavier, so it will stay in place more easily.
+Perlite is also very processed, while pumice is a naturally occuring volcanic rock, so it is more eco-friendly!

 ### Inoculants

-'Inoculants" is a \[uhhh] word, but it's a simple concept: an inoculant is anything that adds beneficial microbes to your soil.
+'Inoculants" may be a scary word, but it's a simple concept: an inoculant is anything that adds beneficial microbes to your soil.
 They can be used to enhance the soil's biological activity and improve nutrient availability for plants.
 For example, legume inoculants contain nitrogen-fixing bacteria that form a symbiotic relationship with legume plants, providing them with nitrogen.
+These nitrogen-rich plants can then be composted to pass those nutrients and microbes to the rest of your garden!

 ### Borax